 - In the movie Masters of the Universe, one of the characters is trying to remember a tune.
 He is having a hard time, and eventually complains about music the viewer had assumed was just background music.
 Teela pulls out a blaster and shoots a speaker on the side of a building, causing the music to cut off.

-- In the 1941 World War One Drama Sergeant York, a fight breaks out at a bar.
+- In the 1941 World War I drama Sergeant York, a fight breaks out at a bar.
 The automatic piano is bumped into "Fast" mode during the fight, then turned back to "Slow" when it's over.

 - Joe Dirt plays with this when Joe finally decides to return home his journey montage is accompanied by the song Burnin' for You by Blue Öyster Cult, however as he gets close to home, a group of punks drive up to him and the BGM is immediately replace by the song that was playing in the car's radio (You Ain't Seen Nothing Yet by Bachman-Turner Overdrive) which continues to play until they turn off the radio.

 - Inverted in Hero.
 As Nameless and Sky are fighting, an old blind man with a gu zheng is getting up to leave.
 Nameless and Sky pause their fight to the death and pay the old man to play dramatic BGM for the rest of the fight.